 “Compliance Department” means the Chief Compliance Officer and all SEF Officials and/or agents of the SEF that assist FTSEF with the implementation, surveillance and enforcement of the SEF Rules and other Obligations.

-“Confirmation Data” has the meaning ascribed to it in CFTC Regulation § 45.3(c), or any successor regulation thereto.
+“Confirmation Data” has the meaning ascribed to it in CFTC Regulation § 45.1, or any successor regulation thereto.

-“Continuation Data” means the data required to be reported to a Swap Data Repository in CFTC Regulation § 45.3(b), or any successor regulation thereto.
+“Continuation Data” means the data required to be reported to a Swap Data Repository in CFTC Regulation § 45.1, or any successor regulation thereto.